tucan9389/mlir-js-parser/README.md

 - Node ESM issues: use Node v18+ and ensure your script runs as an ES module.
 - In browsers, serve over HTTP(s) (not `file://`) so the `.wasm` can be fetched.
-- Minimal bundle registers Builtin only.
-If `func`/`arith` ops fail, add those dialects and rebuild.
+- Default bundle registers Builtin + Func + Arith + SCF.
+If ops from other dialects (e.g., Tensor) fail, add those dialects and rebuild.

 ## License